plainedit/examples/DOCS/INSTALL.md

 ./update.sh
 ```

-clean folders from temp files
+## Optional script to clean folders

+After you build all files just remove data files in projects to clean disc from temporary files
 ```bash
 ./clean.sh
 ```